ibm-cloud-docs/Registry/registry_tutorial_workflow.md

     ```
     {: screen}

     The Vulnerability Advisor verdict is subject to any [exemption policies](/docs/Registry?topic=va-va_index#va_managing_policy) that you create.
 If you want to use an image that Vulnerability Advisor considers vulnerable, you can exempt one or more vulnerabilities so that Vulnerability Advisor doesn't consider them in its verdict.
-You can see whether an issue is exempted by looking at the `Policy Status` column in the output of the `ibmcloud cr va` command, and you can also list your exemptions by running the `ibmcloud cr exemptions` command.
+You can see whether an issue is exempted by looking at the `Policy Status` column in the output of the `ibmcloud cr va` command, and you can also list your exemptions by running the [`ibmcloud cr exemption-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_exemption_list) command.
     {: note}

 ### Resolve vulnerabilities in your image